The Slave Trade and Abolition

 In 1793 Dido married John Davinier, a steward (a senior servant).
 They had three sons and lived in Pimlico until her death, aged 43.

-George was brought to England from Sierra Leone as a slave at three years of age.
+George was enslaved and brought to England from Sierra Leone at three years of age.
 He was given as a present to a wealthy Wolverhampton businessman, Benjamin Molineux.

 After serving an apprenticeship as a brass founder in one of Molineux' foundries, George moved to Nottingham where he married Esther, a local woman.
 He went on to own his own home, land and several businesses meaning that he was eligible to vote.